Scalyr scores $20M Series A for super-fast log reading tool

 Newman took that experience and used it to help create Scaylr, which the team built from the ground up for simplicity and speed, not using so much as a single line of open source or external code.
 It was all in the service of speed, he says.

 Log tools continually collect data about what’s happening across a company’s infrastructure and can help track down a variety of problems from network slow-downs to cyber attacks.
-The challenge is is sifting through the rapidly ever-growing volume of data inside these logs.
+The challenge is sifting through the rapidly ever-growing volume of data inside these logs.

 Just how fast are they?
 Newman claims Scalyr is at least 5 times faster than competing tools like Splunk, Loggly and Sumo Logic, and sometimes as much as 1000 times faster.
 He says Scalylr is capable of searching a terabyte of data every second and that it can answer an engineering query 96 percent of the time in one second or less.